-I have reviewed the contractor-furnished information contained compliance with RTPA Policy No Therefore, this firm of Initial Review Completed by , Firm Name: Date: [Enter person name, role and Firm Name here if applicable] Experience Reviewed and Checked for Completeness by Contracts & Procurement Date: Financials Approved byFinance/Accounting Dept. Date: Experience Reviewed by Date:
+I have reviewed the contractor-furnished information contained in the CSOEFC and have determined that the submittal is in compliance with RTPA Policy No Therefore, this firm can be recommended for the award of this contract.
+Initial Review Completed by , Firm Name: Date: [Enter person name, role and Firm Name here if applicable] Experience Reviewed and Checked for Completeness by Contracts & Procurement Date: Financials Approved byFinance/Accounting Dept. Date: Experience Reviewed by Date:

-PROTEST PROCEDURES FOR PROCUREMENTS\
+PROTEST PROCEDURES FOR PROCUREMENTS